feature-image

 Game 2: Battle of the Cousins

 But by the second timeout, the scores were very close.
 Team T-Mac 24-Team Vince 22.
-Carter’s team scored 4 of its last 9 shots, as 76ers rookie guard VJ Edgecombe came off the bench to pour in 7 quick points, including a corner 3 assisted by Derik Queen.
+Carter’s team made 4 of its last 9 shots, as 76ers rookie guard VJ Edgecombe (Team Carter) came off the bench to pour in 7 quick points, including a corner 3 assisted by Derik Queen.
 The Sixers star would further dominate and finished with a game-high 17 points.
 He added 5 rebounds and 1 assist, and even scored Team Vince’s final 10 points of the game.

-The final was decided by free throws
+The Championship game was decided by free throws

 But once again, Carter’s ace was VJ Edgecombe.
 He drove down the left side of the paint, got to the basket, and drew a shooting foul from Team Melo center Donovan Clingan.
 Edgecombe would later knock down the two free throws to win the game and led Team Vince with 6 points.